In the Yard

-Leaves, grass clippings, and other yard debris make up 20 percent of the trash sent to landfills each year, and it costs Texans over $250 million a year to collect and dispose of that waste.
+Leaves, grass clippings, and other yard debris make up 13 percent of the trash sent to landfills each year, and it costs Texans over $250 million a year to collect and dispose of that waste.
 Instead of throwing them out with the garbage, try recycling yard materials by composting them.
 Compost can serve as a soil conditioner that nourishes your yard and reduces the need for watering up to 60 percent.
-Download our Mulching and Composting Guide.
+Download the Take Care of Texas Mulching and Composting Guide.

 Use What Nature Gave You

 To save money and reduce harmful chemicals, use natural alternatives to help grow your plants.
 Mulch is a chemical-free protective ground covering that includes straw, leaves, bark, wood chips, and pine needles.
 It reduces evaporation, prevents erosion, controls weeds, and enriches soil.

 Mow Your Grass Higher

 How you cut your lawn matters.
 Set your lawn-mower blades one notch higher.
 That keeps the grass blade longer which provides shade to the roots, prevents greater evaporation, and inhibits weed growth.
 Also keep your mower blades sharp.
 Lawns cut with dull blades lose moisture faster and are more subject to disease.